jonovate/quizzy/Question_3/README.md

   - Hook into data in lake (ie: Redshift) to produce visualizations, etc.
   - Could alternatively use *Kibana* to hook into for visualizations

-- **Cognito** Security/Managemnt for Authentication of Solutions and Apps
+- **Cognito** Security/Management for Authentication of Solutions and Apps
   - Authentication for services allowing ingestion into lake
   - Managing who can see data in the lake
 - **IAM** Identity and Access Management: Control and manage access to resources in AWS
   - Managing users and roles for adding/changing data in lake
   - Managing who can operate AWS Services, change infrastructure components, etc.
 - **VPC** Virtual Private Cloud: Isolate and protect services in compartments, VPN, etc.
-  - Protect and isolate data for security, seperate ingestion from storage
+  - Protect and isolate data for security, separate ingestion from storage

 #### Templates & Solution